 - The right of rectification: Data subjects have the right to correct any inaccurate or incomplete personal data.

-- The right to erasure: Data subjects can request their personal information be deleted.
+- The right to erasure: Data subjects can request deletion of their personal information.

 - The right to restrict processing: In certain situations, data subjects can request that you change how you process their personal information.